 Swauk Campground and Pipe Creek - Winter wonderland exploring.
 Pipe Creek non-motorized area has marked touring routes for skiers and snowshoers.

-And remember - Please DO NOT snowshoe down the middle of the grooming (skate platform), nor on the set tracks.
+And remember - Please DO NOT snowshoe down the middle of the grooming (packed area which is the skate platform), nor on the set tracks.
 Please snowshoe off to the outside of the set tracks.

 photo to the right is an example of what NOT to do.